• 6 mins read

 AMLD Compliance in Germany

 Germany’s AML/CFT policy is shaped by the EU Anti-Money Laundering Directives, which reflect evolving financial crime methodologies and harmonise the regulatory environments in different EU member states.
-The most recent AMLD is the Sixth Anti-Money Laundering Directive (6AMLD) which focuses on strengthening the harmonisation of money laundering regulation across the EU.
+The most recent AMLD is the Sixth Anti-Money Laundering Directive (6AMLD) which focuses on the ongoing harmonisation of money laundering regulation across the EU.

 Germany implemented 6AMLD via the Draft Act for the Effective Prosecution of Money Laundering (Gesetz zur Verbesserung der strafrechtlichen Bekämpfung der Geldwäsche).
 The Draft Act introduced the following regulatory measures: